Chelle moves closer to Super Eagles exit after talks with top European club

 Super Eagles coach Eric Chelle is reportedly on the verge of leaving the three-time AFCON champions, Nigeria, amid interest from a top European club.

-The 48-year-old has been at the centre of controversy despite guiding Nigeria to a bronze medal at the 2025 Africa Cup of Nations in Morocco.
+The 48-year-old has been at the centre of conversations despite guiding Nigeria to a bronze medal at the 2025 Africa Cup of Nations in Morocco.

 Chelle's contract was extended by the Nigeria Football Federation ahead of the 35th continental tournament.